 Your Heart’s Desire

-In contrast, consider this: “going with the flow” might mean to follow your heart’s highest desire or your dharma.
+In contrast, consider this: “going with the flow” might mean following your heart’s strongest desire or your dharma.

 The word dharma comes from the Sanskrit root dhri – “uphold” or “to sustain.”
-Consider your Dharma as a lens through which you interact with the world.
+Therefore, consider your Dharma as a lens through which you interact with the world.
 In other words, you focus on rights and wrongs through your dharmic lens or heart’s deepest desire.

 As a result, you live your life in harmony with your purpose and your environment.
-Dharma is one of the keys on the path to freedom.
+Dharma is one of the keys to the path to freedom.
 Dharma is your soul’s flow.

 1) Cultivate Deliberate Practice.

-To learn any new skill or gain the expertise you need to practice.
+To learn any new skill or gain expertise, you need to practice.
 But the quality of your practice is just as important as the quantity.
 Furthermore, the top performance is the result of expert-level practice and not due to innate talent.
-This concept is known as deliberate practice, and it’s incredibly powerful.
+This concept is known as deliberate practice, and it’s compelling.

 Let’s consider a yoga practice.
 Firstly, the goal of yoga practice is to quiet the mind’s chatter to see things clearly.
-In a nutshell, a deliberate yoga practice must take the following elements into consideration: time (kala) , space (desa), biological age (vayha), occupation (vritti), Energy (sakti) and interests (icccha).
+In a nutshell, a deliberate yoga practice must consider the following elements: time (Kala), space (Desa), biological age (Vayha), occupation (Vritti), Energy (Sakti), and interests (Icccha).